Ultimate Vertical Velocity: Navigating Growing Pains Vital to Development

 Download and review this in-depth report that profiles and measures the current role of more than 400 church tech and creative directors from churches across the country.

-If you like what Gregory has to say with regard to this topic, he will also be a speaker at WFX in October, discussing how best to recruit volunteers.
+If you like what Gregory has to say with regard to this topic, he will also be a speaker at WFX, which will be held October 10-12, discussing how best to recruit volunteers.
 Click here for more info.

 I love Bugs Bunny.
 Is that OK to admit?
 I’m especially entertained with the episodes where that wisecracking rabbit finds himself 10,000 feet in the air, plummeting to earth so fast that the plane’s internal instruments finally reach a point at which they say, “Is this trip really necessary?”